Gustave Brion

 Gustave Brion (1824-1877) was a French painter and illustrator best known for his depictions of rural life in Alsace and for his illustrations of Victor Hugo’s Les Misérables and The Hunchback of Notre-Dame.

 He was born at Rothau in the department of Bas-Rhin on 24 October 1824 and studied in Strasbourg under the painter Gabriel-Cristophe Guérin and then the sculptor Andreas Friedrich.
 In 1847, his exhibited Intérieur à Dambach at the Salon of 1847.
 A few years later, he moved to a studio on rue Notre-Dame-des-Champs, in the same building as Realist artists Jules Breton and François Bonvin.

 Brion gained recognition for his genre paintings depicting the peasant life and customs of Alsace, though he occasionally painted historical subjects, such as The Siege of a Town by Romans under Julius Caesar, commissioned by Napoleon III.
 He earned a Second-Class Medal at the Paris Salon of 1853 for his paintings Schlitteurs de la Forêt-Noire and Potato Harvest during an Inundation.
 The former was later destroyed during the Franco-Prussian War.
 In 1863, his work Les Fleurs du Pays earned him a First-Class Medal at the Salon of 1863, along with the Legion of Honour.
 Additional honors followed at the Exposition Universelle of 1867 and the Salon of 1868.

 In addition to painting, Brion worked as a book illustrator.
-He designed over 200 illustrations for the first edition of Hugo's novel Les Misérables, including the first published portrayal Inspetor Javert.
+He designed over 200 illustrations for the first edition of Hugo's novel Les Misérables, including the first published portrayal of Inspector Javert.
 His illustrations for the author's The Hunchback of Notre-Dame depicted Quasimodo and Esmeralda.

 Despite his success in Paris, Brion remained deeply attached to his native Alsace, and the annexation of the region by Germany after the Franco-Prussian War in 1871 was a personal loss for him.
 He died on 3 November 1877 at the age of 53.

 Brion was a grandnephew of Friederike Brion, the muse of Goethe’s early poetry.